-EC8.
-Attempt to ascertain whether any of their tenants could be viewed as vulnerable and take steps to introduce personal protocols and procedures that take into account their tenants' circumstances.
+7.8.
+Attempt to ascertain whether any of their tenants could be viewed as vulnerable and take steps to introduce personal protocols and procedures that take into account their circumstances;

-Purpose of clause: To ensure measures are put in place to deal with any additional intervention that may be required.
+Purpose: To ensure measures are put in place to

+deal with any additional intervention that may be required.

-Guidance: During the providers' tenancy application procedures, provide the opportunity for any prospective tenant/s to disclose information that would allow providers to identify additional requirements they may need to employ.
-Providers should be sensitive to a reluctance for this information to be disclosed so give further opportunities at the pre-tenancy stage and during the course of occupation.
+Guidance: During your tenancy application procedures provide the opportunity for any prospective tenant to disclose information that would allow you to identify additional requirements you may need to employ.
+Providers should be sensitive to a reluctance for this information to be disclosed so give further opportunities at the pre-tenancy stage and during the course of occupation privately.
 Such information should be kept confidential where requested.

-EC9.
-Recognise that such an event will potentially have a negative impact on the health and well-being of their tenants, be sensitive to any increased anxiety, and adjust internal protocols and procedures accordingly.
+7.9.
+Recognise that such an event will potentially have a negative impact on the health and well-being of their tenants, be sensitive to any increased anxiety and adjust internal protocols and procedures accordingly;

-Purpose of clause: To ensure that conduct between the provider and the tenants is appropriate at all times.
+Purpose: To ensure that conduct between the provider and their tenants is appropriate at all times.

-Guidance: Providers should have a basic understanding of tenant health and well-being and should ensure that communication is clear, simple and frequent to increase the chance for successful provider/ tenant relations during a time of exceptional circumstance.
+Guidance: Providers should have a basic understanding of tenant health and well-being and should ensure that they communicate clearly, simply and frequently, increasing the chance for successful provider/ tenant relations during a time of exceptional circumstance.

-EC10.
-Ensure that where tenants are required to relocate, they are fully supported and adequate liaison takes place with Manchester Student Homes, the universities and the Local Authority.
+7.10.
+Ensure that where tenants are required to re-locate they are fully supported and adequate liaison takes place with MSH, universities and the Local Authority;

-Purpose of clause: To ensure tenants are provided with sufficient information to enable appropriate choices and to enable support measure to be put in place.
+Purpose: To ensure tenants are provided with sufficient information to enable appropriate choices and to enable support measure to be put in place.

-Guidance: As soon as it is known occupation of a building is no longer possible, the provider should immediately inform Manchester Student Homes and provide details of the universities the occupants are attending to enable appropriate support to be provided.
+Guidance: As soon as it is known occupation of a building is no longer possible then the provider should immediately inform MSH and provide details of the universities the occupants are attending to enable appropriate support to be provided.
 The provider should continue to engage with all interested parties during the course of the issue to ensure the support to tenants can continue to be provided.

-EC11.
-Where a tenant's income or personal circumstances has been negatively impacted by the event, receive and consider requests to mitigate financial hardship.
+7.11.
+Where a tenant's income or their personal circumstances has been negatively impacted by the event then receive and consider requests to mitigate financial hardship:

-Purpose of clause: To ensure there are open communication channels between the tenant and the provider.
+Purpose: To ensure there are open communication channels between the tenant and their provider.